Huemmer-Daniel/Alicorn/README.md

 [![Documentation stable][docs-stable-badge]][docs-stable-url]
 [![Documentation development][docs-dev-badge]][docs-dev-url]

-The Alicorn package serves a dual purpose:
+The `Alicorn.jl` package serves a dual purpose:
 1. Dynamically define and combine physical units based on the [International System of Units (SI)](https://www.bipm.org/en/publications/si-brochure/).
    This functionality is provided by the `Units` submodule.
 2. Handle physical quantities and correctly treat their units.
 This functionality is provided by the `Quantities` submodule.

 ## Installation